 - Station Road.
 Please note taxis are not permitted in this bus gate.
 This bus gate is in operation 24 hours a day, 7 days a week.

-Work is currently underway on a new bus gate for Silver Street in Cambridge.
+- Silver Street.
 Drivers will only have access to Silver Street from midnight until 10am coming into town, and then from 4pm until midnight going out of town.
-In between 10am and 4pm, there will be restricted access for vehicles.
-Enforcement of the new bus gate will begin at the end of June 2019.
+In between 10am and 4pm, there will be restricted access for vehicles except local buses, taxis, pedal cycles and authorised vehicles.

 Permitted vehicles in bus gates in Cambridge